Liimlas/verkkokauppa/README.md

 #### Schedule ####

-* Week 1: We start our project .Sql is the most important thing to get ready.
+* Week 1: We start our project.
+Models are the most important thing to get ready.
 After that the plan is start doing with front page.
 Style of the page is not yet so important.
 Working platform is our plan to week one

 * Week 2: We are working on with the front page still and when it’s done login/register prompt is the next priority and profile page.